yabinmeng/nosqlbench-build-docs/site/blog/cql-starter/cql-quickstart-cql.md

 ### Table and Keyspace

-For the default scenario, a simple table named ‘cqlstarter’ will be created with a keyspace named ‘starter’.
+For the default scenario workload, a simple table named ‘cqlstarter’ will be created with a keyspace named ‘starter’.
 There will be three fields for our table:

 * machine_id